Saarge-z/Project_mooc/README.md

 After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
 This work involves:
-* Reading in the global configuration file contained in `config`.
+* Global configuration file is contained in `config`.
-* Loading any R packages you listed in the configuration file.
+* Any R package required will loaded automatically from config file in config folder.
-* Reading in any datasets stored in `data` or `cache`.
+* Datasets are stored in `data` or `cache`.
-* Preprocessing your data using the files in the `munge` directory.
+* Data Preprocessing  is done using the files in the `munge` directory.

 Once that's done, you can execute any code you'd like.
-For every analysis you create, we'd recommend putting a separate file in the `src` directory.
-If the files start with the two lines mentioned above:

-	library('ProjectTemplate')
-	load.project()

-You'll have access to all of your data, already fully preprocessed, and all of the libraries you want to use.
+*To generate pdf report you have to open report-syed.Rmd file from the report folder in r studio and preferably after running the above commands you can press a blue button called as 'knit' in the top bar section of the file display pane in rstudio.*

 For more details about ProjectTemplate, see http://projecttemplate.net